-There will be four volumes of approximately 750 pages each.
-Manuscript completion deadlines are set for the middle of October 2017, 2018, 2019, and 2020, with publication to follow within 9 months of those dates.
+There will be five volumes of approximately 750 pages each.
+Volume 1 is in house with the publisher; manuscript completion deadlines are set for January 1, 2018, and the middle of October 2018, 2019, and 2020, with publication to follow within 9 months of those dates.

 Royalties generated by this project, if any, will be paid to the non-profit internet site Marxists Internet Archive < https://www.marxists.org >, of which David is a leading administrator and I am a volunteer contributor.
 Despite its relatively high internet profile, MIA is a low-budget, seat-of-the-pants type operation and a little bit of money can go a long ways to help keeping that critical project up and running.